10 Nov How to Choose Career Development Courses – A 3 Step Guide

 - Don’t pick something which stands in stark contrast to how you see yourself

 - Make it so easy, you can’t say no

 - Increase your habit in very small ways

 - Get back on track if you slip

-In summary, your ready reckoner to help you choose career development course is the following:
+In summary, your ready reckoner to help you choose career development courses is the following:

-- Visualize what you want to get by taking a particular career development course –try to visualize this with detail and vividness e.g. you want to see yourself giving a TED talk on a topic of your expertise, you want to land a job writing great copy for a leading social media agency
+- Visualize what you want to get when you choose a career development course –try to visualize this with detail and vividness e.g. you want to see yourself giving a TED talk on a topic of your expertise, you want to land a job writing great copy for a leading social media agency

 - Work backwards from the above picture and make an assessment of where you are right now with respect to your strengths and skills.
 Focus on knowing what your foundational strengths/skills are.